hypersonic-laboratories/helix-documentation/docs/getting_started/welcome.md

 contentType: overview
 title: Welcome
 name: Helix Documentation Home
-status: complete
+# status: complete
 ---

 # Welcome to HELIX
-Welcome to the documentation for [Helix](https://helixgame.com/), the platform that allows you to create the experience of your dreams.
+Welcome to the documentation for [HELIX](https://helixgame.com/), the platform that allows you to create the experience of your dreams.

 ![Banner Image](../_images/getting_started/banner.png)

 ## About HELIX

 - **Built For Creators, By Creators** - We see you.
-We see your ingenuity, your creativity, as you modify games in beautiful, frustrating ways, fighting the very systems you need. *HELIX is different.* Time to know what it feels like to be empowered alongside a community of creators.
+We see your ingenuity, your creativity, as you modify games in beautiful, frustrating ways, fighting the very systems you rely on. *HELIX is different.* Time to know what it feels like to be empowered alongside a community of creators.

 - **The Power of Unreal** - HELIX is intentionally built on top of the well-loved Unreal 5 game engine, allowing for unparalleled graphical fidelity and customization.
 Our import tools allow you to work on whatever complexity layer you like - this is creation without limits!